 An inpatient or outpatient is considered to be discharged from the hospital and paid under the prospective payment system (PPS) when:

-- The recipient is formally discharged from the hospital; or - The recipient dies in the hospital.
+- 1. The beneficiary is formally discharged from the hospital; or - 2.
+The beneficiary dies in the hospital.

 NOTE: See other discharge criteria below.